PeterPaton123/cuda-mat-mul/README.md

 # cuda-mat-mul

 ## TODOs:
-- Remove exception throwing
-- Error checking on matmul and JSON
+- Catch exceptions for now, log and then in future send error packet.
-- Host as a server, recieve packets, parse, log out, send back.
-TCP
+- Host as a server, recieve packets and respond to packets.
+- Create logic to package up the JSON/internal python representation into binary and send to my laptop via TCP.
+- Then do the matmul and send back.